 Unfortunately, it’s not always possible to place a chimney within the structure of an existing home.
 When in doubt, trust the installation contractor’s judgment about where the chimney should be placed.

 Adequate insulation is a must for all but purely decorative fireplaces and stoves.
 Ask the contractor what kind of insulation he or she recommends for the type of chimney being installed prior to Chimney Installation in Morris County NJ.

 Homeowners must follow strict building codes when having a chimney placed in their houses.
 These codes call for the installation of the correct chimney liner.
 Most contractors consider chimney liners to be the most important component of any chimney system, so ask for help with choosing the right liner to make sure that it will meet safety codes and provide adequate protection for the home.

 All chimneys require professional maintenance, including annual inspections and routine cleaning.
 Prepare to invest some time and money in keeping the chimney in good working order.
 Homeowners who can’t commit to maintaining their chimneys should reconsider whether they’re really ready to make the switch to wood heating.

 Finding a Contractor

 Homeowners should never attempt to install their own chimneys, nor should they hire contractors who aren’t fully licensed and insured.
 Not sure who to trust with chimney installation?
-Check out AAA Superior Construction online today to learn about one well-respected local company that can help.
+Check out Construction online today to learn about one well-respected local company that can help.